Tender Care: 6 Protective Dinghy Covers for Inflatable Boats

 Dinghy Cover Materials

 - Nylon: Nylon is a great budget option.
 However, it's considered to be one of the least UV-resistant materials used in making boat covers.
-Typically, nylon covers have a shorter lifespan than other more resilient materials, so it could be a false economy to buy this type of cover.
+Typically, nylon covers have a shorter lifespan than other more resilient materials, so buying this type of cover could be a false economy.
 I tried nylon as a rookie boater and swiftly moved to a higher-end material.

-- Polyester: Often, polyester covers are vinyl or PVC-coated to make them more weather-proof and robust.
+- Polyester: Polyester covers are often vinyl or PVC-coated to make them more weather-proof and robust.
 It's pliable, non-shrinking, easy to handle and easy to clean.
-The downside with vinyl-coated polyester is that it wrinkles as it weathers in the rain and cold, leaving your boat cover looking tarnished and unsightly.
+The downside of vinyl-coated polyester is that it wrinkles as it weathers in the rain and cold, leaving your boat cover tarnished and unsightly.

 - Acrylic: Considered top line when it comes to dinghy covers, acrylic covers are breathable to reduce mildew and damp conditions.
-With UV resistance and the ability to keep their shape, they're also available in a large selection of colors.
+They're available in a large selection of colors and offer UV resistance and the ability to keep their shape.
 Typically, acrylic boat covers have a longer warranty because of their robust nature.
 The only negative is its lower abrasion resistance and the need for additional weather-proofing over its lifespan.

-- Breathable: Breathable fabric, like acrylic, is ideal if you want to keep the moisture out of your boat.
-Unlike some coated polyester covers, breathable fabrics are better for older boats with wooden hulls as they allow the dampness to escape without letting in the rain.
+- Breathable: Breathable fabric, like acrylic, is ideal for keeping moisture out of your boat.
+Unlike some coated polyester covers, breathable fabrics are better for older boats with wooden hulls as they allow dampness to escape without letting in rain.

-- Non-Breathable: These fabrics are heavy-duty, worst-weather covers like PVC.
-They stop any rain from penetrating the boat but do not allow the air to circulate inside the vessel.
+- Non-Breathable: These PVC fabrics are heavy-duty for worst-weather conditions.
+They stop rain from penetrating the boat but do not allow air to circulate inside the vessel.
 While the material may be mold and mildew-resistant, your boat is not.

 Glued vs. Stitched Seams